Mark 5:30 “And Jesus, immediately knowing in Himself that power had gone out of Him, turned around in the crowd and said, “Who touched My clothes?”

 This woman stood out because her faith stood out.
 So many who follow Jesus do not follow in faith, they follow in want.

-The Hem of His garment
+The Hem of the Savior

 She thought to herself, “If only I can touch the hem of His garment I will be made well.”
 This wasn’t common knowledge, this was faith exhibited in tremendous form.
 There was no anointing of oil, no ritual cleansing, no special ceremony, only dust, noise, and a crowd that she had to press through.